-A. If a club's budget requests are received after the budget deadline set annually by the CSGB, that club will be subject to a deduction of 10% of their requested allocation deducted from the amount that is actually allocated to the club.
+A. If a club's budget requests is received within one week after the budget deadline set annually by the CSGB, that club will be subject to a deduction of 10% of the allocation it would have received without a late budget request.
+Each following week will see that deducted amount escalate by an additional 10%.
+Budget requests not submitted by the first day of the fall term will not be considered.